 |Title:||Head Men's Basketball Coach|

-Entering his seventh season as the head coach of the Hillsdale College men’s basketball program, John Tharp has pushed and evolved the program from one that struggled to crack the top half of the conference, into a powerhouse that was crowned GLIAC champs in 2011-12.
+Entering his eighth season as the head coach of the Hillsdale College men’s basketball program, John Tharp has pushed and evolved the program from one that struggled to crack the top half of the conference, into a powerhouse that was crowned GLIAC champs in 2011-12.

 The challenge now is not making the climb to the top, but to stay tough and talented enough to stay there.

 “We achieved some great goals that year in winning 24 games, winning our conference regular season title and making it back to the NCAA Tournament,” Tharp said.
 “But despite everything we achieved, the season still ended on a disappointing note for our players.
 Our guys are coming into this season determined to continue building on the success we’ve earned.”

 Although success is typically measured in wins, losses is an interesting indicator of where Tharp has taken the Chargers.
 In the modern era of Charger men’s basketball (since World War II), the 2010-11 and 2011-12 team’s loss total of 12 ranks as the fewest by the program in a two-year span.Tharp’s seven-year record now stands at 125-69, ranking him third on Hillsdale’s all-time coaching wins list behind Ron Halstad (172), and Ed Douma (142).

 Tharp came to Hillsdale after a very successful 13-year stint as the head coach at Lawrence University, a Division III school in Wisconsin.
 Tharp leaves Lawrence as that school’s all-time leader in victories and winning percentage, compiling a career record of 204-108.